Chapter 18, A Phone Call

 In December of 2016, I received a phone call from Sheila Calder.
-Sheila and her husband Cameron are friends in the Ward.
+She and her husband, Cameron are friends in the ward.
 She told me she had been to lunch that day with some ladies from the ward.
-During Lunch, Lorna’s name came up in the conversation.
+During lunch, Lorna’s name came up in the conversation.

 I had no intention of calling.

 However, for the next few days, I’m “troubled.”
 I’m feeling I should call, but I don’t want to.
 The feeling won’t go away.
 I decide to at least make the call.